-One of the cool things with TFGAN is it has all the loss functions made for you so you don’t have to go through and encode them it also optimized.
+One of the cool things with TFGAN is it has all the loss functions made for you so you don’t have to go through and encode them it is also optimized.

 This is a vanilla GAN but this is basically doing it as GANEstimator.
-Estimator has a few key functions like the model function, the input functions and some sort of evaluation function.
+Estimator has a few key functions like the model function, the input functions, and some sort of evaluation function.

 def gan(): # hyper param model_dir = "../logs-2/" batch_size = 64 num_epochs = 10 noise_dim = 64 # Run Configuration run_config = tf.estimator.RunConfig( model_dir=model_dir, save_summary_steps=100, save_checkpoints_steps=1000) gan_estimator = tfgan.estimator.GANEstimator( config=run_config, generator_fn=generator_fn, discriminator_fn=discriminator_fn, generator_loss_fn=tfgan.losses.modified_generator_loss, discriminator_loss_fn=tfgan.losses.modified_discriminator_loss, generator_optimizer=tf.train.AdamOptimizer(0.0002, 0.5), discriminator_optimizer=tf.train.AdamOptimizer(0.0002, 0.5), add_summaries=tfgan.estimator.SummaryType.IMAGES) input_fn = train_input_fn(batch_size, num_epochs, noise_dim) model = gan_estimator.train(input_fn, max_steps=None) return model

 For the model, you can just take it and built this estimator and just say for the generator function use this, for the discriminative function use this for the generator loss function use this.